tho1/notes/compiler.md

 * [tcc and dietlibc](https://www.monperrus.net/martin/compiling-c-code-with-dietlibc-and-tcc)
 * [where is function "_start"?](https://www.monperrus.net/martin/compiling-where-is-_start)
 * [tcc with uClibc](https://github.com/pts/pts-tcc)
 * TCC uses the libdef to figure out how to call a windows dll.
 One needs to use tcc to generate .def file from a dll, and then call the required functions.
+It would be interesting to use it get the list of functions used in a dll.

 ### TCC and dietlibc integrations.
 in config.mak